Louisiana Car Seat Mom

 How big of a problem is this?

 According to SafeKids 527 kids have died since 1998, with 49 of those deaths happening in 2010.
 On average 38 children die yearly from being left unattended in vehicles.
+Most of the incidents are accidents made by distracted parents.
+Safekids says about 50% of children who die from hyperthermia are due to the child being forgotten by accident.

 I know what your thinking, how could you forget your child.
 But it happens and it happens to good parents.
 It happens because a schedule changes, it happens because we are busy and stressed, it happens because we are tired, it happens because we are human and we make mistakes.
 Unfortunately those mistakes have consequences that these parents must live with, consequences that no loving parent should have to live with.